 The bus leaves the city centre from stop D1 on the north side of Currie Street.
 It also stops at stop F1 on Grenfell Street before turning along Pultney Street, with various stops there too.

 The fares have a range depending on how the ticket is purchased and if there are any concessions, but at most will be $5.90 each way.
 See more details on fares here.

 Adelaide to Hahndorf Tours

 Many tours to Hahndorf also include wine tasting but there are some available that do not.
-For a budget option, this half day tour or Hahndorf and the Adelaide Hills will give you a taste of the area.
-If you prefer a full day small group tour with gourmet tastings, here’s another option for you.
-And if you would like a tour that combines wine tasting with some time to wander around in Hahndorf, this might be the tour for you.
+For a budget option, this half-day tour of Hahndorf and the Adelaide Hills will give you a taste of the area.
+If you prefer a full-day small group tour with gourmet tastings, here’s another option for you.

 Things to do in Hahndorf